 All pediatric heart centers keep track of how many operations they perform and how many patients survive these surgeries – but many centers do not share their statistics with the public.

 Here at the Heart Institute, we believe in empowering families by providing statistics on mortality, volumes, hospital-acquired conditions and patient satisfaction scores up front.
 Providing this information is not only the right thing to do, it pushes our team to get better and better.
-It also gives families peace of mind.
+It also gives you peace of mind.

 "We're transparent about our results so that parents can make informed decisions about their child's care.
 I’m proud to be part of a team that adheres to this level of openness and accountability."